SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Proof of Proposition 3.1

 where $\boldsymbol{\epsilon}_\theta\left(\mathbf{x}_t, t\right)$ is the trained scale score function.
 The exact solution of the above semi-linear ODE can be formulated by the \emph{variation-of-constants} formula \cite{hale2013introduction}:

-where $h(\lambda):=e^{-\int_s^\lambda f(z) \mathrm{d} z} \frac{g^2(\lambda)}{2 \sigma_\lambda}$, and $\mathbf{x}_s$ represents the given initial value.
-Since $f(\lambda)=\frac{\mathrm{d} \log\left(\alpha_\lambda\right)}{\mathrm{~d} \lambda}$, thus $h(\lambda)=\frac{\alpha_s}{\alpha_\lambda}\frac{g^2(\lambda)}{2 \sigma_\lambda}$.
-We observe that $h(\lambda)$ can be rewritten as
+where $h(\gamma):=e^{-\int_s^\gamma f(z) \mathrm{d} z} \frac{g^2(\gamma)}{2 \sigma_\gamma}$, and $\mathbf{x}_s$ represents the given initial value.
+Since $f(\gamma)=\frac{\mathrm{d} \log\left(\alpha_\gamma\right)}{\mathrm{~d} \gamma}$, thus $h(\gamma)=\frac{\alpha_s}{\alpha_\gamma}\frac{g^2(\gamma)}{2 \sigma_\gamma}$.
+We observe that $h(\gamma)$ can be rewritten as

-where ${\rm{NSR}}(\lambda):= \frac{\sigma_\lambda }{\alpha_\lambda}$, and we refer to it as the time-dependent \emph{signal-to-noise-ratio} function.
-Note that the signal-to-noise-ratio function defined above differs from the definition presented in \cite{kingma2021variational} by a squared relationship between the two.
-Then, we can rewrite Eq. (\ref{voc-appendix}) as
+where ${\rm{NSR}}(\gamma):= \frac{\sigma_\gamma }{\alpha_\gamma}$, and we refer to it as the time-dependent \emph{noise-to-signal-ratio (NSR)} function.
+Note that the NSR function defined above differs from the signal-to-noise-ratio (SNR) function defined in \cite{kingma2021variational}, but there is a relationship between them: $\rm{SNR}=\frac{1}{\rm{NSR}^2}$.
+Then, based on Eq. (\ref{nsr-appendix}), we can rewrite Eq. (\ref{voc-appendix}) as